 * topics may be applicable to families and caregivers as well as patients

 Transitions of care support and actions are applicable across the continuum of care, including in primary care, the emergency department, acute care, rehabilitation settings, complex care/transitional bed settings, long-term care and community settings.
-Processes and mechanisms should be in place in all these settings to address patient, family and caregiver educational needs, including:
+Processes and mechanisms should be in place in all these settings to address educational needs of the person with stroke, families and caregivers, including:

-- Coordinated efforts among stakeholders such as the Heart and Stroke Foundation, Canadian Partnership for Stroke Recovery, public health agencies, ministries of health, non-government organizations (NGOs), hospitals and clinics, and individual care providers across the continuum of stroke care to produce patient, family and caregiver education materials with consistent information.
+- Coordinated efforts among stakeholders such as the Heart and Stroke Foundation, Canadian Partnership for Stroke Recovery, public health agencies, ministries of health, non-government organizations (NGOs), hospitals and clinics, and individual care providers across the continuum of stroke care to produce education materials with consistent information.

 - Community resources, such as stroke recovery support groups, to provide ongoing support and education following hospital discharge.

-- Coordinated processes for ensuring access to and awareness of educational materials, programs, activities and other media related to stroke by healthcare professionals, patients and caregivers, including advertising the availability of educational material, effective dissemination mechanisms and follow-up.
+- Coordinated processes for ensuring access to and awareness of educational materials, programs, activities and other media related to stroke by healthcare professionals, persons with stroke and caregivers, including advertising the availability of educational material, effective dissemination mechanisms and follow-up.

 - Coordinated processes for ongoing communication between departments/organizations/agencies of learning needs and education that has been provided.

-- Access for care providers to training to facilitate communication with stroke survivors with aphasia.
+- Access to training for care providers learn communication strategies for aphasia.

 - Access to educational resources that are culturally, ethnically, and linguistically appropriate.